Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: Connectivity tools

 \begin{proposition} The complex $\acx(S,P,Q)$ is contractible. \end{proposition} This is a variation on~\cite[Theorem~1.6]{Har85}.
 The difference is that our punctures $P$ are not located on the boundary.
 Instead of recycling Harer's proof, we give a proof using more modern technology, namely the surgery flow method introduced by Hatcher~\cite{Ha91}.

 \begin{proof} Hatcher--Vogtmann~\cite[Lemma~2.9]{HV17} have turned Hatcher's idea of surgery flow into a fairly generic method.
 In establishing the hypotheses, we shall already employ their notation.

 Fix an arc $w$ from $P$ to $Q$.
 For any other arc $v$, we define the \notion{complexity} $c(v)$ as the geometric intersection number of $v$ and $w$.
 The geometric intersection number will be realized if the representatives $v$ and $w$ are chosen to be geodesic with respect to a hyperbolic metric.
-For a simplex $\sigma$ in the arc complex, we define $c(\sigma)$ as the sum of the complexity over all vertices of $\sigma$.
+For a simplex $\sigma$ in the arc complex, we define $c(\sigma)$ as the sum of the complexities over all vertices of $\sigma$.
 Note that the star $Y$ of $w$ in $X:=\acx(S,P,Q)$ consists precisely of the zero-complexity simplices.

 For an arc $v$ that intersects $w$, we consider the point of intersection closest along $w$ to the $Q$-end of $w$.
 We surger $v$ along the final segment of $w$ and obtain two new arcs: one, which we call $\Delta v$ from the $P$-end of $v$ to the $Q$-end of $w$; and another one, which we discard, connecting $Q$ to $Q$.
-Note that $\Delta v$ lies in the link of $v$ and satisfies $c(\Delta v) < c(v)$.
+Note that $\Delta v$ and $v$ do not intersect and therefore span an edge in the arc complex.
+Moreover, we find $c(\Delta v) < c(v)$.

 For a simplex $\sigma$ not in $Y$, there is at least one vertex (arc) that intersects~$w$.
 Let $v_\sigma$ be that intersecting arc whose point of intersection with $w$ is closest to the $Q$-end.
 Note that $\sigma$ and $\Delta v_\sigma$ span a simplex.
 Also note that $v_\sigma=v_\tau$ for any face $\tau$ of $\sigma$ that contains $v_\sigma$.